Hawaii Reopens to Tourism

 Is it an FDA-Authorized OR FDA-Approved NAAT Test?

 We wanted to post this to provide clarification to visitors that the NAAT test needed 72-hours before the final leg of your flight is an FDA-Authorized test, and not FDA-approved; there is currently no such thing as the latter (as of mid-September).
 This detail has been posted erroneously on multiple websites, including official sources, and we also mistakenly posted this incorrectly as well.
 We apologize for the error and wanted to ensure we clarified this to visitors.
 Current approved & trusted testing partners can be found on our new page: Hawaii COVID Testing Partners →

 72-hours prior to arrival OR prior to departure?

 According to the official sources we're relying on (the Hawaii Tourism Authority (HTA) and the State of Hawaii's State Department of Health COVID-19 Resource page) the negative result must be "administered to the traveler within 72 hours from the final leg of departure."
-This means that you must have received your test no later than 72-hours before departing the final city in route to Hawaii.
+This means that you must have received your test result, prior to departure, no later than 72-hours before departing the final city in route to Hawaii.

 Do you have to Quarantine upon arriving in Hawaii?